califano-lab/single-cell-pipeline/README.md

 r2.pAct <- readRDS('tutorial/pbmc_r2-pAct.rds')
 ```

-**NOTE:** This walkthrough will assume that you've set your working directoy to a folder containing the PISCES repo, and that all saved data will be deposited in the same directory.
+**NOTE:** This walkthrough  assumes that the working directoy to a folder containing the PISCES repo is set.
+All the  data will be saved in the same directory.
 This is not recommended for practical use, and can be changed by specifying full paths when loading or saving in your own applications.

-Start by loading in the PISCES functions as well as the provided test data.
+Load PISCES functions and est data.
 Note that this pipeline uses ENSMBL Gene IDs by default:

 ```{r}
 source('functions/process-utils.R')